 1. The subtitle of the book series is "The Terran Fleet Command Saga."
 What's a "saga?"
-Will the series be a trilogy?
+Do you mean a trilogy?

-First and foremost, the story is far too long for a single, standalone book (see question 3).
-The points at which the ongoing story gets divided into books are due primarily to the speed with which I can write, edit, and publish.
-So far, at least, 80k - 90k words is about as much as I can do in six months.
-I spend approximately two full months of that time on the editing process -- using a professional editor as well as multiple beta readers in an effort to deliver as close to an error-free product as possible (although reaching the goal of 100% error-free will probably never happen, see question 4).
-85k words seems like a reasonable target for this type of book at this price point.
+First and foremost, the story was far too long for a single, standalone book (see question 4).
+The points at which the story was divided into books were primarily determined by the speed with which I was able to write, edit, and publish.
+So far, at least, 80k - 100k words is the most I can do in six months.
+I spend approximately two full months of that time on the editing process -- using a professional editor as well as multiple beta readers in an effort to deliver as close to an error-free product as possible (although reaching the goal of 100% error-free will probably never happen -- see question 5).
+85k - 100k words seems like a reasonable target for this type of book at this price point.
 Many popular self-published authors are now charging significantly more for books that are only slightly longer, but I plan to keep my new books in the $3.99 - $4.99 range and decrease their price as new books are added to the series.

 The short answer (no pun intended) is that they really aren't that short.
-Like many authors' first books, TFS Ingenuity (at just under 70k words) was a little shorter than subsequent books in the series, but TFS Theseus, TFS Navajo, and all future books in the TFC saga will be in the 80k-95k word range.
+Like many authors' first books, TFS Ingenuity (at just under 70k words) was the shortest book in the TFC series, but all subsequent books are in the 85k-100k word range.
 I also think the style the books are written in tends to make for a "quick read."
-While 120k+ word tomes are not uncommon in the science fiction/fantasy genre, 80k-95k compares pretty favorably to many popular works of fiction.
-Here are a few examples (length comparisons only, I am in no way comparing the quality of my work to that of these legendary authors):
+While 120k+ word tomes are not uncommon in the science fiction/fantasy genre, 85k-100k compares pretty favorably to many popular works of fiction.
+Here are a few examples (for length comparisons only, I am in no way comparing the quality of my work to that of these legendary authors):

 Harry Potter and the Sorcerer's Stone – 77,325 words

 Harry Potter and the Chamber of Secrets – 84,799 words

 TFS Theseus - 84,920 words